My Heart Will Go On: Critical reception

-The song has also received some criticism.
-In 2011, Rolling Stone readers ranked it the seventh worst song of the 1990s, with the magazine writing, "Celine Dion's song and the movie have aged very poorly...Now [the song] probably just makes you cringe".
-The Atlantic attributed the song's decline in popularity to its overexposure and added that over the years there have been many jokes that parody the song's lyrics by claiming "My Heart Will Go On" goes "on and on and on".
+In 2007, Rolling Stone ranked "My Heart Will Go On" the fourth most annoying song ever.
+In 2011, Rolling Stone readers ranked it the seventh-worst song of the 1990s, with Rolling Stone writing: "Celine Dion's song and the movie have aged very poorly...Now [the song] probably just makes you cringe".
+The Atlantic attributed the song's decline in popularity to its overexposure and added that over the years there have been many jokes that parody the lyrics by claiming "My Heart Will Go On" goes "on and on and on".
 Vulture reasoned that it has become fashionable to dislike the song because it "encapsulates most everything that once-enthusiastic moviegoers now dislike about Titanic: it's outdated, cheesy, and overly dramatic".
 Maxim deemed it "the second most tragic event ever to result from that fabled ocean liner".
-Titanic star Kate Winslet revealed in 2012 that she dislikes the song, and hearing it makes her "[feel] like throwing up".
+The Titanic star Kate Winslet said in 2012 that hearing it makes her "[feel] like throwing up".